electro-creative-workshop/electro-privacy/README.md

 ## NextJS sites:

+### Your NextJS site may differ slightly, but this is the general flavor of the changes

-1. Add this package as a project dependency in package.json
+1. Add this package as a project dependency in `package.json`

     - `"electro-privacy": "github:electro-creative-workshop/electro-privacy#semver:^1.0.0",`

-2. in src/pages/\_app.js
+2. in `src/pages/\_app.js`

-    - import 'electro-privacy/dist/otDnsScript1.js'
+    - `import 'electro-privacy/dist/otDnsScript1.js'`

-3. in src/styles/global.scss
+3. in `src/styles/global.scss`

-    - @import '../../node_modules/electro-privacy/dist/electro-privacy';
+    - `@import '../../node_modules/electro-privacy/dist/electro-privacy';`

 4. Add near the "Cookie Settings" button: